rodrigopsasaki/vision/packages/vision/README.md

 ## Quick start

-You don’t need to configure anything to start using Vision.
+You don't need to configure anything to start using Vision.

 ```ts
 import { vision } from "@rodrigopsasaki/vision";